-how to protect your office chair and look cute while doing it
+how to protect your office chair from your inconsiderate cat

-how to protect your office chair and look cute while doing it
+how to protect your office chair from your inconsiderate cat

 An easy-to-sew cushion cover to slip onto your office chair